vstinner/misc/cpython/pep-core_dev_process.rst

   months before being able to become a core developer.

 * **Reviews**:
   Review patches and pull requests.
-While we don't require not expect newcomers to review, we expect that core developers dedicate a part of their time on reviews.
-What it means is that core developers care about the quality of the whole code base (and also the non-code parts), not only their own contributions to it.
+While we don't require and do not expect newcomers to review, we expect that core developers dedicate a part of their time on reviews.
+What it means is that the core developers care about the quality of the whole code base (and also the non-code parts), not only their own contributions to it.

 * **CPython workflow**:
   Know the CPython workflow.
 Be aware of the pre-commit and post-commits CIs.
 How ideas are discussed.
 It's not only about writing and pushing patches.
 This part is also required from regular contributors, at least the experienced ones.

 * **CPython lifecycle**:
   Know the project's lifecycle: Python has multiple maintained branches,